-The asymmetry of participation is, perhaps, the most predominant asymmetry in the ME-dia Space.
+The asymmetry of participation is perhaps the most predominant asymmetry in the ME-dia Space system.
 Both end nodes of the ME-dia Space are owned and largely controlled by one individual, the teleworker (hence the "ME" in ME-dia).
-The ME-dia space is an asymmetrical extension of the presence of this teleworker (when working at home) into the physical environment of his office space.
+The ME-dia space is an asymmetrical extension of the presence of one teleworker (when working at home) into the physical environment of his office space.

-No other participants in the ME-dia Space own their own node in their own physical space.
+No other participant in the ME-dia Space owns their own node in their own physical space.
 Rather, they use the physical office and office doorway of the teleworker as a way to mediate their participation in that space.
-Some participants are more central to the community surrounding the ME-dia Space: these individuals work in tight collaboration with the teleworker and use the media space more proactively.
-Other individuals are much more peripheral to the community.
-These individuals know about the ME-dia Space and can "read" the awareness information (e.g., if Dave's door is open, he is at work in his home office).
+Some participants are more central to the community surrounding the physical office; these individuals work in tight collaboration with the teleworker and use the media space more frequently.
+Other individuals are much more peripheral to the community surrounding the work office.
+These individuals know about the media space and can "read" the awareness information (e.g., if Dave's door is open, he is at work in his home office).
 They may eat lunch at the table in the common area and video of their coarse movements might be projected in to the teleworker's home office, but they may never elect to intentionally use the ME-dia Space for themselves.